-Available information indicates that Karanal is used as a fragrance ingredient.
-The total reported international use volume for Karanal is up to 11 tonnes per annum.
+Available information indicates that Karanal is used as a fragrance ingredient internationally, with recent use volume information indicating that the use of the chemical is declining.

 The chemical is listed as a perfuming ingredient in the CosIng database (EC n.d.) and the estimated use volume in Europe is 1-10 tonnes per annum (REACH n.d.-b; REACH n.d.-c).
 Use of the substance has been prohibited in the European Economic Area (EEA) since 27 August 2023 (ECHA n.d.-b) and is; therefore, expected to be in decline.
 However, the chemical may still be available in other parts of the world.
 The chemical is on the IFRA Transparency List (IFRA n.d.; ScenTree n.d.).
+Based on data collected by IFRA, the use volume of Karanal in the Asia-Pacific region was approx. 7 t/year in 2019 and 3.75 t/year in 2023, showing a decline in the use of the chemical in this region.
 It is listed as 'active' on the US EPA Chemical Substance Inventory (US EPA 2024), which indicates that it has recently been manufactured, imported or processed by industry in the USA, but no use volume information is available (US EPA 2020).
 The chemical is a listed ingredient in 15 products sold on the US market, excluding reformulated or discontinued products (Johnson et al. 2023).
 The use volume for Canada is 0-1 tonne per year (OECD n.d.).